GandhiTC/ThreadsafeFramework/ReadMe.txt

 Edit WebDriver options in: ./src/test/java/com/github/GandhiTC/java/ThreadSafeFrameWork/utilities/DriverManager

-Run Example1_TestNG.xml as TestNG Suite to see a quick and easy example
+Run Example1_TestNG.xml as TestNG Suite to see a quick and easy example of threading at work

-Run Example2_TestNG.xml as TestNG Suite to see an example that implements all of the features (except Apache POI DataProvider)
+Run Example2_TestNG.xml as TestNG Suite to see an example that implements all features
-	- NOTE:  I've set this file to run only 1 test, you can uncomment a couple of lines if you want to see the 2 other tests in action